hariharansr2004/Java-Cheat-Sheet/README.md

 - The method’s stack frame is created when the method is called and released once it completes execution.

 - Java stack follows the Last-In-First-Out (LIFO) principle, meaning the last method invoked will be the first to complete.

-## Void Keyword
-- The `void` keyword indicates that the method should not return a value.

 ## Method Overloading
 - Multiple methods can have the same name with different parameters or different data types.